eclipsesource/dockerizor/examples/README.md

 ## Dockerize an OSGi JAX-RS Connector Example

-This example demonstrates how to build Docker images for Virgo powered applications with [Dockerizor][Dockerizor].
+This example demonstrates how to build Docker images for [Virgo][Virgo] from [EclipseRT][EclipseRT] powered applications with [Dockerizor][Dockerizor].

 The code is based on the DS example from the [OSGi - JAX-RS Connector][jax-rs-connector] project.

 ### Build the Docker Image

-Please note: The following step requires that you have a Docker daemon running locally on port 4243.
+Please note: The following step acts on the assumption that you have a Docker daemon running locally on port 4243.

     $ ./gradlew build dockerize